-AEMO has considered over 1,000 potential development paths of new transmission investments to support the generation, storage and CER developments needed, and whittled them down to a final shortlist of 18 candidate development paths.
-These include a 'counterfactual' path that has no new major network projects beyond those already committed or anticipated.
+AEMO has considered over 1,000 potential development paths of new transmission investments to support the generation, storage and CER developments needed, and whittled them down to a shortlist of 25 candidate development paths.
+These incorporate all the transmission and other investments needed, and include a 'counterfactual' that has no new major network projects beyond those already committed or anticipated.